God So Loved A World Of Sinners Wretched and Undone – Hymn Lyric

 And His “Whosoever cometh,” that means me.

-Think of the word “Whosoever” as a boundless call, reaching into the remotest parts of our earth and hearts.
+Think of the word “Whosoever” as a call, reaching into the remotest parts of our earth and hearts.
 It signifies a universal invitation that transcends boundaries, conditions, and judgments.
 The precious sacrifice has paved a way for freedom—a freedom that invites every heart to come forward, to be healed, and to be wholly embraced by this eternal love.

 “There is none so righteous but he needs the blessed Lord,